 The garden tips in shadows and an overabundance of vegetables.
 Yet blossoming among the old stalks of July’s proliferation, are striking flowers.
 Beauty becomes the fading violet color on a Monarda going to seed or a single coral rose bending toward light.

 My being flows in and out of this creation.
-I am one moment the created, another I am the creator.
-When life becomes rich in juice, I am both, singing without care for the distinction.
+I am one moment the created, another moment, and I become the creator.
+When life becomes rich in juice, I am both!
+Singing, without care for the distinction.

 What is practice?
 There are infinite ways of practicing the yoga poses.
 Sometimes the pose is hidden in life.
 Finding that the pose is life becomes the ultimate centering practice.
 Mindfulness.

-As practice “seasons” yoga informs activities which are seemingly unrelated to time on the mat.
+As practice “seasons” through experience and time, yoga informs activities which are seemingly unrelated to our being on the mat.
 Tapas (fire, determination) and sukha (joy, ease) play out moment to moment, no matter what activity is engaged.

 So many ways we stretch beyond the physical.
 The way of strength, the way of holding and letting go.
 The way the breath informs everything.